I understand

 To coincide with the first major Ronald Moody exhibition at The Hepworth Wakefield, Thames and Hudson have published the first illustrated biography of Ronald Moody in association with the gallery.

-Moody (1900–1984) was a leading modernist sculptor and yet, until now, there has been no comprehensive overview of his work.
-The book explores the development of his life and work, reestablishing Ronald Moody’s place within the story of 20th-century art.
+Ronald Moody is a significant artist of the twentieth century, yet until now there has been no comprehensive monograph on his work.
+This biography explores the development of his sculpture, reestablishing his place within the story of twentieth-century art.

 Ronald Moody: Sculpting Life is available to purchase from The Hepworth Wakefield shop here.
 Become a Member and get 10% off.